snackpally/localGhost3k/README.md

 Local Ghost is an interactive database that allows you to find hauntings in your area (currently only in Montana).

-Be safe, Be Smart and happy haunting.
+Be safe, be smart and happy haunting.

 ## Setting up Local Ghost 3000